Slystu/ubuntu-server-project/README.md

 8. Create an SSH keypair for the grader
  - on local machine: ssh-keygen <-- I chose a location to store it in and set a passphrase
  - log in as grader on VM: su - grader
    - mkdir .ssh
-  - touch .ssh/authorized keys
+   - touch .ssh/authorized_keys
- - Back on local machine:
+ - Back on local machine I read and copied the public key: type .ssh/linuxCourseProject.pub
+ - On grader on the linux machine:
+   - I pasted the public key content into .ssh/authorized_keys
+   - Set specific permissions on the authorised key file and .ssh directory: chmod 700 .ssh ; chmod 644 .ssh/authorized_keys
+9. Configure the local timezone to UTC: sudo timedatectl set-timezone Etc/UTC.
+I checked it using the 'date' command
+10.

 3rd party sources used: